 If you thought you knew anything about Peru’s ancient civilisations, then think again.
 Situated just inland in the Supe Valley, a three-hour bus journey north of Lima, Caral is the oldest city in the Americas.

 Dating back to around 5,000 years old, it’s thought that construction started here around the same time as the Great Pyramid of Giza – although archaeological work didn’t begin until 1996.
+The Caral culture were officially the oldest civilisation ever uncovered in the Americas.

 Since then, six stone pyramids, many with a ceremonial purpose, and another 14 other buildings have been uncovered – with most of the site remarkably preserved for its age.

 It’s easiest to visit with a tour from Lima, although public transport to Supe and then onward to Caral is also possible.
+Check out our review of Selina for your guide to where to stay in Lima.

 Although recently crowned Peru’s happiest city, Huancayo doesn’t often make it onto tourists’ Peru bucket lists.